 Installation

-Raven requires OCaml and opam.
-Individual libraries may have additional dependencies:
+Raven requires OCaml 5.2 or later and opam.

 opam switch create raven 5.2.0